kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NetworkLogging-Article.md

 let logger = NetworkLogger(configuration: configuration)
 ```

-You can then replace the default decoder with your custom instance:
+You can then replace the default logger with your custom instance:

 ```swift
 NetworkLogger.shared = logger